-Beyond Light is the fifth piece of DLC, and provided quite a shakeup.
+Beyond Light is the fifth piece of Destiny 2 DLC, and provided quite a shakeup to the established formula.

 This Destiny 2 DLC saw the introduction of the new playable location Europa, as well as the new element – Stasis.
-The story involves guardians traveling to Europa, in an attempt to defeat the Fallen Kell Eramis, who plans to harness the power of the Darkness to seek revenge on the Traveler.
+The story involved Guardians traveling to Europa, in an attempt to defeat the Fallen Kell Eramis, who planned to harness the power of the Darkness to seek revenge on the Traveler.
 This introduced the new raid, “Deep Stone Crypt” as well as two strikes (one of which is a reprised Destiny 1 mission).

 A new free-to-play version of Destiny 2 called “New Light” was also released alongside the new expansion.
 This allowed new players to easily jump into Destiny 2, without paying for some of the originally released DLC content.
 The expansion also saw the start of the Destiny Content Vault, where older content would be removed, temporarily in some cases, so as to not overburden the game with excess bloat.

 The expansion adds a new raid, too, “Vow of the Disciple“, and a new weapon type: The Glaive.
 It also overhauled the Void subclass with more customization and added weapon crafting.
 Solar and Arc subclasses were overhauled in the seasons after, too.

-Announced prior to Beyond Light, Lightfall will launch on February 28, 2023.
-The expansion will take Guardians to a new location on Neptune called Neomuna where we’ll fight alongside Cloudstriders to tackle Calus’ new Shadow Legion.
+Announced prior to Beyond Light, Destiny 2: Lightfall launched on February 28, 2023.
+The expansion takes Guardians to a new location on Neptune called Neomuna where they fight alongside Cloudstriders to tackle Calus’ new Shadow Legion.

-We’ll also get access to a new subclass called Strand, which lets players manipulate the connections between living things.
+We also get access to a new subclass called Strand, which lets players manipulate the connections between living things in Destiny 2: Lightfall.

-Destiny 2’s final expansion (at least so far), is intended to close out the light and dark saga that’s been running since the first game launched in 2014 and will be called Destiny 2: The Final Shape.
+Destiny 2’s final announced expansion (at least so far), is intended to close out the light and dark saga that’s been running since the first game launched in 2014 and will be called Destiny 2: The Final Shape.

 It may not even be an expansion per se, and potentially refers to the state of the game as it’ll be when it’s “finished”.
 We’ll keep you updated on everything on Destiny 2: The Final Shape right here.

-So, there you have it – that’s all of the Destiny 2 DLCS and expansions that have been released or we know about so far.
+So, there you have it – that’s all of the Destiny 2 DLCs and expansions that have been released and that we know about so far.

 For more on Destiny 2, be sure to check out more of our guide content at Dexerto.